Did you know California residents use more than 50% of our drinking water to water their yards?

 Then you can kick back and start planning your drought-friendly additions in the fall, once the weather cools down.

 Need some inspiration?
-Sign up for our Turf Reduction and Native Plants workshop, or check out our recommendations for 10 drought-friendly plants!
+Check out our recommendations for 10 drought-friendly plants!